 The finished piece was installed in 1969, in a public plaza surrounded by new city and county buildings.
 The space quickly became known as Calder Plaza – and the sculpture itself became a symbol of the city’s artistic spirit.

 Calder Plaza during Festival of the Arts

-La Grande Vitesse turns 50 in 2019 – and Grand Rapids is celebrating the golden anniversary by reimagining Calder Plaza.
+La Grande Vitesse turned 50 in 2019 – and Grand Rapids celebrated the golden anniversary by reimagining Calder Plaza.
 In 2017, the city launched a collaborative community process aimed at making the space around La Grande Vitesse even more inviting and comfortable for people to use every day.

-Phase 1 of this project, to include the construction of a new café and stage/pavilion, is set to occur in 2019.
+Phase 1 of this project, to include the construction of a new café and stage/pavilion.
 Future phases will add a splash pad water feature, new landscaping, access ramps, staircases and a pedestrian bridge – all designed to renew Calder Plaza’s prominence as the city’s town square.

 La Grande Vitesse inspired a vibrant public art movement – starting with the very first Festival of the Arts in June of 1969.
 It’s Grand Rapids’ biggest street party of the year … and it’s all about bringing people together to celebrate artistic expression.
 Want to learn more about how it all started?
 Check out the video below!